Time-optimal Convexified Reeds-Shepp Paths on a Sphere: Introduction

-The spherical CRS problem is motivated by three primary types of real-world applications: \\ 1) \textit{Optimal attitude control of underactuated satellites:} In scenarios where actuators fail, a satellite could become underactuated \cite{yoshimura2011position}; research from \cite{tsiotras2000control, Krishnan,crouch1984spacecraft} shows that only two control inputs suffice to control the pose of a satellite.
-The spherical CRS model is equivalent to the satellite model featuring two reaction wheels \cite{bullo1995control,murray2017mathematical}.
-This equivalence will be shown in more detail in Remark \ref{two rotors} in Section \ref{sec2}.
-This work distinguishes from earlier work in the following two aspects: (1) the objective is to minimize the time to change pose with limited control effort, and (2) it is assumed that the reaction wheels' angular velocities are controlled instantaneously; therefore, this study can be considered as the development of a planner that produces a time-optimal trajectory, including references for both the satellite's pose and higher-level control signals, which can subsequently be tracked by a lower-level controller. \\ 2) \textit{Optimal motion planning for spherical rolling robots \cite{diouf2024spherical} with an internal drive unit (IDU).} These robots possess a spherical outer shell with the IDU placed at the bottom inside.
+2) \textit{Optimal motion planning for spherical rolling robots \cite{diouf2024spherical} with an internal drive unit (IDU).} These robots possess a spherical outer shell with the IDU placed at the bottom inside.
 The IDU typically includes a unicycle maintaining continuous contact with the inner surface of the shell \cite{halme1996motion,bicchi1997introducing,zhan2011design}.
 By controlling wheel rotation and direction, the IDU induces the shell to roll.
 Fig. \ref{fig:sphere robot} illustrates such a robot schematically.
 The kinematics of the shell's pose relative to the IDU \cite{bicchi1997introducing,zhan2011design} is equivalent to the spherical CRS model, which describes the model of a CRS vehicle traveling on a unit sphere.
-This equivalence will be shown in more detail in Remark \ref{sphere robot} in Section \ref{sec2}.
+This equivalence will be shown in more detail in Section \ref{sec2}.
 The model helps to perform motion planning tasks.
 For example, in reconnaissance, a shutter is incorporated into the shell, which allows sensors to extend outward \cite{bujvnak2022spherical}.
 The robot typically needs to reorient to position the shutter on top before extending the sensors.
 Assuming the wheels do not slip inside the shell and the ground friction is low, the shell-ground contact point will eventually be where the IDU comes to a stop on the shell.
 Hence, re-adjusting the shutter position can be achieved by directing the IDU to the shutter's antipodal point, as shown in Fig. \ref{fig:sphere robot plan}.
 The dashed line from the shutter to the IDU's target runs through the sphere's center, with the red line showing the IDU's optimal path on the sphere.